 A healthy body that is getting enough sleep can handle the surge efficiently by telling muscle, fat, and liver cells to absorb the glucose from the blood, keeping the levels stable.
 However, sleep deprivation can cause other hormones such as cortisol and the thyroid hormone to spike, affecting how insulin works and making us more resistant to it.
 When we’re resistant to it our body will start storing fat in all the wrong places.

-When we’re tired our brain isn’t working at it’s best.
+When we’re tired our brain isn’t working at its best.
 This leads us into making a whole host of bad decisions that will affect our health and our weight.
-We feel more hungry and less satiated after we’ve eaten, leading us to eat more, craving food that isn’t good for us, greasy, salty food, or sweet things.
+We feel more hungry and less satiated after we’ve eaten which leads us to eat more, and crave food that isn’t good for us like greasy, salty food, or sweet things.

-We also tend to eat more at night as we aren’t sleeping and the body isn’t prepared for this which takes us back to the insulin issue.
-It means we end up storing more fat because of it.
+We also tend to eat more at night because we’re awake.
+The body isn’t prepared for this, leading to the insulin issue, and we end up storing more fat because of it.

-There’s also the effect tiredness has on our day to day lives.
+There’s also the effect tiredness has on our day-to-day lives.
 Who feels like getting up and heading to the gym after a bad night’s sleep?
-It’s easy to forgo the work out in favour of a giant latte when we’re feeling exhausted.
+It’s easy to forgo the workout in favor of a giant latte when we’re feeling exhausted.

-All these things affect our weight but don’t forget the most obvious, and simple, thing.
+All these things affect our weight, but don’t forget the most obvious and simple thing.
 The longer we’re asleep, the longer we are going without eating.
-This nighttime fasting has a huge positive impact on our health, and on our waistlines.
+This nighttime fasting has a hugely positive impact on our health and our waistlines.

 How Does Sleep Affect Performance?

-You probably know yourself that when you’ve had a rough night you wake up feeling groggy.
-You just know it’s going to be a tough day at work.
-It’s pretty clear that when we’re not feeling our best then we’re not going to be able to give our best.
+When you’ve had a rough night you wake up feeling groggy.
+It’s going to be a tough day at work.
+It’s pretty clear that when we’re not feeling our best, we’re not going to be able to give our best.

-It even affects your emotional intelligence.
-One study by the Journal of Sleep Research revealed that people who were sleep deprived weren’t able to pick up on others emotional states and were therefore less empathetic toward them.
+Lack of sleep even affects your emotional intelligence.
+One study by the Journal of Sleep Research revealed that people who were sleep-deprived weren’t able to pick up on others’ emotional states and were, therefore, less empathetic toward them.

 There have been several studies showing that sleep deficiency alters activity in some parts of the brain.
-It can cause us to have trouble making decisions, solving problems, controlling your emotions and behaviour, and coping with change.
+It can cause us to have trouble making decisions, solving problems, controlling our emotions and behavior, and coping with change.
 All skills that come in really handy in the workplace.

 The RAND research group recently released a 100-page analysis of how sleep affects us and what sleep deprivation can do to us and to the economy.
 They estimate that between lost work and poor performance at work from lack of sleep, the U.S. alone loses $411 billion each year.